ggerganov/ggml/docs/gguf.md

 - `[llm].rope.dimension_count: uint64`: The number of rotary dimensions for RoPE.
 - `[llm].rope.freq_base: float32`: The base frequency for RoPE.

+##### Scaling

+The following keys describe RoPE scaling parameters:

+- `[llm].rope.scaling.type: string`: Can be `none`, `linear`, or `yarn`.
+- `[llm].rope.scaling.factor: float32`: A scale factor for RoPE to adjust the context length.
+- `[llm].rope.scaling.original_context_length: uint32_t`: The original context length of the base model.
+- `[llm].rope.scaling.finetuned: bool`: True if model has been finetuned with RoPE scaling.

+Note that older models may not have these keys, and may instead use the following key:

 - `[llm].rope.scale_linear: float32`: A linear scale factor for RoPE to adjust the context length.

+It is recommended that models use the newer keys if possible, as they are more flexible and allow for more complex scaling schemes.
+Executors will need to support both indefinitely.

 #### Models